aakabir/UstadMobile/lib-content-editor/README.md

 ```

 ### Prerequisites
-Make sure you install chrome before running any tests using mocha-chrome.
+* Make sure you install chrome before running any tests using mocha-chrome.
+* For language locale (content-language-locale-tests.html) and focus change event (content-next-focus.html) test make sure you are under localhost since they depend on ajax to
+load required information i.e template and locale files.

 ### Using the repo
 #### As stand-alone lib (on web apps) * Clone this repo to your local machine, locate umeditor directory under libraries.